Skip to content

 Restricted under -U

-.ipc.open, .ipc.close, and .ipc.send are RAY_FN_RESTRICTED — IPC chaining is blocked on a -U server (a peer cannot dial outward to a third server). .ipc.handle is always available so hooks can read the current connection ID.
+.ipc.open, .ipc.close, .ipc.send, and .ipc.post are RAY_FN_RESTRICTED — IPC chaining is blocked on a -U server (a peer cannot dial outward to a third server). .ipc.handle is always available so hooks can read the current connection ID.

 Reference